 - Remove grass and debris

-- Begin digging
+- Begin digging with a shovel

 - Add sand layer

-- Compact the ground
+- Compact the sand

 Step 1: Survey the Area